cmjeff/KaraokeFusion/README.md

 pip install spleeter
 ```
 ## Usage
-To use KarokeFusion, start the server with:
+To use KarokeFusion, start the server with the following command line in the terminal:
 ```bash
 node server.js
 ```

 ## Contributing